 District staff is dedicated to achieving compliance with the chloride limit at the lowest cost possible.
 Staff will continue to work with the Regional Water Board to effect changes to the Basin Plan that will minimize project costs.
 In addition, staff is carefully evaluating potential State and Federal grant funding opportunities that might allow service charge rates to be reduced in future years.
 Staff will continue design and permitting work to implement the Chloride Compliance Project.

 To join our mailing list, click here.

-For further information on the Chloride Compliance Planning Process, please contact:
+For further information on the Santa Clarita Valley Chloride Compliance efforts, please contact: